Chart Color Schemes

 The educational profile of Utakarra exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 36.3% of residents currently enrolled in formal education, including 14.7% in primary, 12.5% in secondary, and 1.6% in tertiary education.
-Educational facilities are located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is notably high, with 36.3% of residents currently enrolled in formal education.
+This includes 14.7% in primary education, 12.5% in secondary education, and 1.6% pursuing tertiary education.

 Frequently Asked Questions - Education